APaskey/dradrian/content/post/long_term_effects/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 Let’s take a look at how long-term effects are defined for vaccines that have been around for a while, as well as what data we have from the COVID vaccines with regard to long-term effects.
-“Long-term” can be defined as a side effect that appears after six weeks following vaccination (though the effect/symptoms could last longer than that).
-Most side effects occur within days after receiving the vaccine and are obvious: fever, sore arm, headache, rash, for example.
+“Long-term” could be used to describe any side effect that appears more than several days following vaccination (though the effect/symptoms could last longer than that).
+Most side effects occur within days after receiving the vaccine, resolve within days, and are obvious: fever, sore arm, headache, rash, for example.

 # “Long-term effects” in pre-COVID vaccines